 - Annual Personal Card: is a Safari Card issued to citizens and residents, who prefer paying their park entry fees once for a whole year (12 months).
-The Annual card fees enables the cardholder to visit any KWS managed Park throughout the year.
-These personalised cards are available for both adults and children and are limited to paying for park entry only for self and a vehicle of less than six seats.
+The Annual card fees enable the cardholder to visit any KWS-managed Park throughout the year.
+These personalised cards are available for both adults and children and are limited to paying for park entry only for themselves and a vehicle of fewer than six seats.
 If additional services are required, the cardholder will have to top up the appropriate fee value.

 - Annual Vehicle Card: is a personalised Safari Card issued to vehicles stationed within the park such as the vehicles belonging to hotels and lodges situated inside a Park.
-The annual fee varies depending on the vehicle seating capacity.
-This Safari Card is park specific.
+The annual fee varies depending on the vehicle’s seating capacity.
+This Safari Card is park-specific.